Introducing Cloud Spanner: A global database service for mission-critical applications

-JDA, a retail and supply chain software leader, has used Google Cloud Platform (GCP) as the basis of its new application development and delivery since 2015 and was an early user of Cloud Spanner.
+JDA, a retail and supply chain software leader, has used Google Cloud as the basis of its new application development and delivery since 2015 and was an early user of Cloud Spanner.
 The company saw its potential to handle the explosion of data coming from new information sources such as IoT, while providing the consistency and high availability needed when using this data.

 Cloud Spanner rounds out our portfolio of database services on GCP, alongside Cloud SQL, Cloud Datastore and Cloud Bigtable.